k-butz/c8y-az-eventhub-connector/README.md

 * Have at least one Azure Event Hub (you will need the name and SAS Token)

-* Have Managed Objects in your tenant that match the query stated in `subscription.inventoryQuery` within `config.toml` file (default configuration is to forward data from all Managed Objects with `fwdToAzureEventHub` fragment).
+* Have Managed Objects in your tenant that match the query stated in `subscription.inventoryQuery` within `config.toml` file.
+Default configuration is to forward data from all Managed Objects with `fwdToAzureEventHub` fragment.
 See Q&A section for more info.

 * Have the following tenant options set: